Detroit–Windsor tunnel

 The Detroit–Windsor tunnel (tunnel de Détroit-Windsor), also known as the Detroit–Canada tunnel, is an international highway tunnel connecting the cities of Detroit, Michigan, United States and Windsor, Ontario, Canada.
 It is the second-busiest crossing between the United States and Canada, the first being the Ambassador Bridge, which also connects the two cities, which are situated on the Detroit River.

+Overview

+The tunnel is 5160 ft long (nearly a mile).
+At its lowest point, the two-lane roadway is 75 ft below the river surface.
+There is a wide no-anchor zone enforced on river traffic around the tunnel.

+The tunnel has three main levels.
+The bottom level brings in fresh air under pressure, which is forced into the mid level, where the traffic lanes are located.
+The ventilation system forces vehicle exhaust into the third level, which is then vented at each end of the tunnel.

 History

 Construction

+Construction began on the tunnel in the summer of 1928.